tastapod/np-squash/README.md

 ## tl;dr

-To create a squashed theme, install `jq` and `hjson` using e.g. `brew` on a Mac, and run:
+To create a squashed theme, install `jq`, and `hjson` if your theme is only JSON-ish, and run:

 ```sh
 hjson -c -preserveKeyOrder SOME-THEME.json | jq -f squash.jq > SOME-THEME-squash.json
 ```

 This will create a new theme, named as the input theme with the word 'Squash' added.
+You can then import this as a new NotePlan theme.

-The release directory has squashed versions of all the stock NotePlan themes.
+To get you started, the `themes` directory has squashed versions of all the stock NotePlan themes.
 (I have not sought the authors' permission, I am hoping they will approve.)

 ## Contributing

-Please create an issue and/or submit a PR if you spot any missing or incorrect spacing changes, or for other errors or omissions.
+Please create an issue and/or submit a PR if you spot any missing or incorrect spacing changes, or for other errors or omissions, or if you want me to remove your theme!